GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 ```

 Notes:
 * This case is particularly interesting if VMs need to stay *in the same VPC*.
-Otherwise, the next example(move VMs to a different subnet is a better fit).
+Otherwise, the next example (move VMs to an existing subnet is a better fit).
-* Specifying the `TARGET_SUBNETWORK` without specifying the `TARGET_REGION` is equivalent to renaming the subnet within the same region.

-### Move VMs to a different (already existing target) subnet
+### Move VMs to a different (existing) subnet

-If you're just moving VMs across subnets, you need to specify the `TARGET_SUBNETWORK`, which must already exist.
-If your target subnet is in a different region, you need to specify the `TARGET_REGION` as well:
+This step also requires `TARGET_SUBNET` to be defined (which indicates target host project and region implicitly).
+In this case it is also expected that this subnet already exists with the given definition.

 ```
 # standard